 It has been noted that both cameras seem to overexpose the images, with the flash.
 The Wide 210 was noted to take better pictures outdoors, especially when the subject is darker in color, and this includes folks with a darker complexion as well.

-If the cameras are off, you can’t take any picture.
+If the cameras are off, you can’t take any pictures.
 The on/off button is on the side of the Wide 210 and is colored red.
 The power button on the Wide 300 is trickier to find as it is around the shutter button, like a ring that must be pulled clockwise to turn the camera off.
-This can pose issues if one presses it incorrectly as they can turn the camera off instead, or turn in of by mistake.
+This can pose issues if one presses it incorrectly as they can turn the camera off instead, or turn it in of by mistake.

 The Instax Wide 210 has buttons for the flash, for the focus range, and for light conditions.
 There’s also a button that allows you to choose the distance for the focus.
 These buttons are on the side of the camera.
 The shutter button is on the front, close to the lens.
 In total, there are 5 buttons.